-The bamboo flooring that Smith & Wong originally imported from China is a completely different product than modern ones such as Cali Bamboo's Fossilized Flooring, Teragren's XCORA bamboo flooring, Ambient Solid Strand bamboo or Smith & Wong's own Plyboo.
-The modern products incorporate strand-woven bamboo, which was also pioneered by Smith & Wong.
+The bamboo flooring that Smith & Fong originally imported from China is a completely different product than modern ones, such as Cali Bamboo's Fossilized Flooring, Teragren's XCORA bamboo flooring, Ambient Solid Strand bamboo or Smith & Fong's own Plyboo.
+The modern products incorporate strand-woven bamboo, which was also pioneered by Smith & Fong.
 Strand bamboo lacks the characteristic appearance of traditional horizontal or vertical bamboo, with its straight grain punctuated by the nodes present on live bamboo stalks, and looks more like a grainy wood species than it does bamboo.

 Strand bamboo is one of the most durable flooring materials available, with a Janka hardness exceeding that of Brazilian walnut.
 Less-expensive horizontal and vertical bamboo flooring planks are about as durable as American walnut or cherry.